-By Phoenix of Elder Mountain – I have had many mystical experiences in my life and still do and one of them was with two celestial swans.
+By Phoenix the Elder – I have had many mystical experiences in my life and still do and one of them was with two celestial swans.
 The night my mother died, I was at her home with her and I dreamed as she was preparing to leave her body in death.
 In my dream it was a hurricane outside and I was boarding up the windows so it wouldn’t ravish the house.
 Waiting inside for the passage, I just sat there with my young niece who was about three years old, I was about thirty.

 Then the storm was done (my mother was able to leave her body fully, with all silver chords almost cut) and me and my niece in the dream went outside (the home where I grew up and my mother and father still lived) and I look up in the sky and there were two huge celestial swans slowly across the sky, filling half of it.
 It made me really happy.
 The next morning she died, I was really sad and heartbroken but the Swan dream made me happy at the same time.

 I never forgot this first celestial experience in my dream, because it was of a death and upperworld or heavenly experience.
 Now thirty years later, I know a whole lot more about animism after having completed my transitions of my animism souls.
 I know even more about the layers of the Swan and the connections of how to work to attain the animism souls by paying your karma.
 I share this work in my circle of students and apprentices.

 The swan was seen as a traditional symbol of death, rebirth, beauty and grace in ancient Greece, and was sacred to Goddess Aphrodite (Venus).
 The swan is also sacred to Helios, the enlightened man before Zeus cultures.
 The swan is one of the most powerful and ancient totems of woman.